The Centennial Institute is a legacy initiative created by The Foundation to celebrate its 100th anniversary.

 Centennial Institute Grants for charitable organizations

-Centennial Institute Grants provide support to charitable organizations from across the province that undertake projects to enrich our appreciation of Manitoba history.
+Centennial Institute Grants provide grants up to $15,000 to charitable organizations from across the province that undertake projects to enrich our appreciation of Manitoba history.

 - Manitoba’s Employment Landscape in the Heritage Field [PDF]